Suitability of Samoyeds for Different Prospective Owners

 Is Samoyed good for first-time owners?

 Samoyeds can be more suitable for first-time owners compared to Huskies.
-While both breeds require proper training and socialization, Samoyeds generally have a more amiable temperament and are often easier to train.
+While both breeds require proper training and socialisation, Samoyeds generally have a more amiable temperament and are often easier to train.
 However, grooming can be a challenge for novice owners.

 Which is better, Samoyed or Husky?